 - Sphere Restaurant.
 Window table: €23,50 adults, €15 4-14 years old children, free for children under the age of 4.
 Click here to view the menu.

 - Sphere Restaurant.
 Inner circle. €19,50 adults, €12 4-14 years old children, free for children under the age of 4.
 Click here to view the menu.

 VISIT THE MARIENKIRCHE.

-And now we go take a closer look to what we saw from above.
+And now we go take a closer look at what we saw from above.

-After just a few meters from Alexarderplatz we are in front of the Marienkirche: one of the oldest churches in the city.
+After just a few meters from Alexanderplatz we are in front of the Marienkirche: one of the oldest churches in the city.

 What struck us here is the weird contrast between the simple and ancient church and the modern Television Tower in the background.